 Groups of 5-6 students from the same set will work together to complete this assignment.
-This research assignment is worth 20% of the final grade.
+This research assignment is worth 20% of the final grade (one mark is assigned to the group).

 The group will identify a clinical technique or related issue to a clinical technique taught in NURS 1020, investigate current knowledge, thinking and research significant to this technique or related issue.
 Students in the group will conduct an investigation by: